Restore Form and Function with Dentures

 If you are currently dealing with multiple missing teeth, in addition to probably being self-conscious about your smile’s appearance, you might not know that your oral health is in quite a bit of danger as well.
 When teeth are lost, the jawbone in the area naturally starts to deteriorate because the body knows there are no teeth to support.
 Over time, this can drastically alter the appearance of a person’s face and even cause the remaining teeth to shift out of place.
 Patients with multiple missing teeth are also much more susceptible to developing gum disease, which in itself is the leading cause of tooth loss in the entire world!

-Fortunately, at Westlake Dental, we can offer an effective, affordable, and convenient solution with full and partial dentures.
+Fortunately, at Westlake Dental, we can offer an effective, affordable, and convenient solution with full, partial, and implant-supported dentures.
 Dentures have been used for generations to help people quickly rebuild their smiles, and with Dr. Andy Maples, they can do the same for you.

 Traditional dentures are removable dental prosthetics that are used to restore multiple missing teeth.
 They consist of a natural-looking, gum-colored acrylic base attached to prosthetic ceramic teeth.